What is a Maryland Dental Bridge?

 - Maryland bridges are considered permanent but may not last a lifetime.

-- The clinical data reveals that Maryland bridges have been a successful treatment option as a transitional and permanent prosthesis for over three decades.
+- The clinical data reveal that Maryland bridges have been a successful treatment option as a transitional and permanent prosthesis for over three decades.

 - Several studies indicate that anterior bridges tend to have a better performance than posterior bridges.